Jonah-gr/Reinforcement-Learning-IPD/README.md

 *Table: payoff matrix*

 The dilemma is that, from a rational point of view, it only makes sense to defect.
 If the aim is to win, that is also the right strategy.
-However, if the aim is to maximise the reward, the strategy is extremely poor.
-As [Robert Axelrod](https://en.wikipedia.org/wiki/Robert_Axelrod_(political_scientist)) has already shown, in the long term it is more worthwhile focussing on cooperation but still responding to your opponent's betrayal accordingly.
+However, if the aim is to maximize the reward, the strategy is extremely poor.
+As [Robert Axelrod](https://en.wikipedia.org/wiki/Robert_Axelrod_(political_scientist)) has already shown, in the long term it is more worthwhile to focus on cooperation while still responding to your opponent's betrayal accordingly.
 That's why very simple strategies like Tit For Tat are superior to treacherous and resentful strategies.

 ## Usage
 ### Download